isaacblum/412penn.com/house-rules.md

 If approved:
 ✅ Clean up after pets indoors and outdoors
 🛑 Damage caused by pets is your responsibility
 🧹 Cleaning fees may apply for pet messes
+🐾 Guests bringing pets assume full responsibility for the animal's behavior, including any personal injury or property damage caused by the pet.
+The host is not responsible for injury to pets or damage caused by them.

 ---